Now accepting new patients — call 212-328-1180

 Performance support

-Craniosacral therapy (CST) is a gentle, hands-on modality designed to help downshift excessive tension and support your body's self-regulation.
-For many professional athletes, it is a smart addition to an integrated performance plan alongside strength work, mobility, sports medicine, physiotherapy, and high-quality sleep.
+Craniosacral therapy is a gentle, hands-on modality designed to help downshift excessive tension and support your body's own self-regulation.
+For many professional, collegiate, and high-performing athletes across New York City, it is a smart addition to an integrated performance plan that already includes strength work, mobility, sports medicine, physiotherapy, and high-quality sleep.
+CST does not compete with those inputs — it works with them.

 • Accumulated tissue tension from repetitive training.